zikichombo/sio/Porting.md

 Each entry point defines a base set of functionality related to what the entry point supports:  device scanning, device change notifications, playback, capture, duplex.
-Note the README excludes some functionality from some entry points.
-The functionality is slightly more rich than implementing sound.{Source,Sink,Duplex} to allow callers to achieve latency or other requirements.
-Package sio automatically uses the Entry point to apply defaults so that the caller may simply call Play, Capture, Duplex on sound.{Source,Sink,Duplex}.
+Note the README excludes some functionality from some entry points and entry points may be incomplete.

+The functionality is slightly more rich than implementing sio.{Capture,Play,Player,Duplex} to allow callers to achieve latency or other requirements.
+Package sio automatically uses the Entry point to apply defaults so that the caller may simply call sio.{Play,Player,Capture,Duplex}.
 Package sio also enforces that only one entry point may be in use at a time in one Go program.

 Entry points can then be registered by a package implementing them in their init() function.
 Consumers of ZikiChombo may optionaly control which